Violation of LGtI inequalities in the light of NO$\nu$A and T2K anomaly: Results and Discussion

-For the \textbf{DUNE} experiment, in NO, $K_{3}$ is consistently violated for energies above 8 GeV.
-Moreover, predictions for this parameter in the presence of NSI differ from SM predictions for energy above 3.25 GeV.
-The violation of $K_3$ is exclusively observed in the energy range $(3.25-3.45)$ GeV, with $\epsilon_{e\tau}$ being the only scenario exhibiting violation in this region.
-However, for the energy range $(3.45-8.0)$ GeV both SM and $\epsilon_{e\tau}$ show the $K_{3}$ violation.
-In the presence of $\epsilon_{e\tau}$, the violation of $K_{3}$ increases up to $9\%$ as compared to the SM for energies above $3.5$ GeV.
-While the maximum violation can be reached up to $18\%$ for this scenario.
-Whereas it suppressed upto $5\%$ in the $\epsilon_{e\mu}$ scenario.
-For IO, violation of $K_3$ occurs for SM as well as for both NSI scenarios for $(1.07-1.25)$ GeV energy range.
-Conversely, for $(1.8-2.1)$ GeV energy range, only NSI scenarios exhibit $K_3$ violation.
-For IO above $6$ GeV, $K_3$ always shows violation for the $\epsilon_{e\tau}$ scenario, which gives a hint for new physics.
-While for this range, the maximum enhancement in $K_3$ is $3\%$ in the $\epsilon_{e\tau}$ scenario.
+{ For the \textbf{DUNE} experiment, in NO, $K_{3}$ is consistently violated for energies above 6 GeV. $K_{3}$ values corresponding to the SM and NSI scenarios exhibit overlapping regions within the one-sigma range.
+Consequently, discerning the effects is most evident when observing maximum deviations.
+In the presence of $\epsilon_{e\tau}$, the violation of $K_{3}$ increases up to $32\%$ as compared to the SM within the energy range of $3.5$ GeV to $6.5$ GeV.
+While the maximum violation can be reached up to $40\%$ for this scenario.
+Whereas violation enhanced up to $5\%$ in the $\epsilon_{e\mu}$ scenario within the energy range of $3.5$ GeV to $4.5$ GeV.
+For IO, violation of $K_3$ occurs for SM and both NSI scenarios for $(1.2-1.5)$ GeV energy range.
+Within the error bar, the maximum deviation in violation of $K_3$ for $\epsilon_{e\mu}$ and $\epsilon_{e\tau}$ as compared to SM for $(1.6-2.2)$ GeV energy range is $5\%$ and $15\%$, respectively.
+For IO above $8.5$ GeV, $K_3$ always shows violation for the $\epsilon_{e\tau}$ scenario, within $1\sigma$ range, while SM does not show violation.
+Therefore, the measurement of $K_{3}$ has the potential to discriminate among SM and $\epsilon_{e\tau}$ scenario, suggesting a potential indication of new physics.
+Additionally, within this range, the maximum enhancement in $K_3$ is $10\%$ for the $\epsilon_{e\tau}$ scenario.}

+{ Figure \ref{fig2} illustrates the variations in $P_{\mu e}$ when adjusting free parameters within $1\sigma$ range as a function of neutrino energy for SM and NSI scenarios in T2K, NO$\nu$A, and DUNE experiments.
+SM and NSI scenarios exhibit overlapping regions, so the effect becomes discernible primarily from the maximum deviation.
+For both ordering, the maximum deviation of $P_{\mu e}$ for the $\epsilon_{e\tau}$ scenario from SM is observed between $(1-3)$ GeV for NOvA and $(1.5-4.5)$ GeV for DUNE, while in IO, the $\epsilon_{e\mu}$ scenario also exhibits its maximum deviation within the same energy range.
+In the T2K experiment, it is hard to distinguish $P_{\mu e}$ for these scenarios for both NO and IO.